edocrippaofficial/MiaHotStart/docs/http-client.md

 This interceptor adds the `duration` property to the Axios reply.
 It stores the milliseconds used by the HTTP request to complete.

+### Error message enhancement interceptors

+This interceptor modifies the error message when there is a response from the server.
+In that case the error message becomes the original message plus the message returned from the server.

+> Example
+> response: { statusCode: 404, message: "user not found" }
+> error returned: { message: "Request failed with status code 404 with message user not found"

 ### Add custom interceptors

 If you want to add a custom interceptors to your instance of Axios just add to the instance returned by the function `getHttpClient` as explained in the [Axios documentation](https://axios-http.com/docs/interceptors).